Józef Walaszczyk: Warsaw

 In 1940 or spring 1941, Walaszczyk fell in love with Irena Front (styling herself Bartczak).
 She did not tell him she was Jewish until the Gestapo burst into their Warsaw hotel room.
 Walaszczyk helped Front hide behind a wardrobe and pretended to have stomach problems in the bathroom outside the room.
-The Germans departed, being assured by the hotel owner that he was a frequent and well known client.
+The Germans left, assured by the hotel owner that he was a frequent and well-known client.
 Following that incident, Front lived in Walaszczyk's flat on Krucza Street.
-They arranged a fake wedding so she could be put on the non-Jewish Volksliste.
+They arranged a fake wedding so she could attempt to be put on the non-Jewish Volksliste.
 At the end of October 1941, Front was detained with a group of 20 Jewish acquaintances.
 Walaszczyk, informed about the situation, came to Warsaw.
-At the police station, where the Home Army had its agent, he was informed that all 21 Jews would be released if he brought the Germans a kilogram of gold (2.2 lb) within 5 hours.
-The Germans refused to release only Front.
+At the police station, where the Home Army had an agent, he was informed that all 21 Jews would be released if he brought the Germans a kilogram of gold (2.2 lb) within 5 hours.
+The Germans initially refused to release only Front.
 Walaszczyk managed to collect and pay the bribe, saving all 21 people.
-In spite of the assurance from the Germans that Front could safely live at the flat on Krucza Street, he sold the apartment the following day as he felt it not safe anymore and bought another one at 17 Emilii Plater Street.
+Despite the assurance from the Germans that Front could safely live at the flat on Krucza Street, he sold the apartment the following day as he felt it was no longer safe and bought another one at 17 Emilii Plater Street.
 Besides Front, two other Jews lived there – her friend Hanka Staszewska and nanny Helena Torbeczko.
 Despite his duties in Rylsk, Walaszczyk visited and supported the women.
-Over a period, Staszewska was meeting with a young man, who turned out to be an agent for the Kriminalpolizei.
+Over time, Staszewska was meeting with a young man, who turned out to be an agent for the Kriminalpolizei.
 He did not discover her Jewish identity.

-Walaszczyk was also cooperating with the Polish resistance movement (amongst others Stanisław Miedza-Tomaszewski) and helping his Jewish friends living in the Warsaw Ghetto, bringing them food, medicines, and documents.
-He was frequently bribing a tram driver to slow down a little when passing the ghetto so he could jump off safely.
-During one of his visits, in 1943, he contracted typhus and spent a couple of weeks recovering at the flat on Emilii Plater St.
+Walaszczyk also cooperated with the Polish resistance movement (among others Stanisław Miedza-Tomaszewski) and helped his Jewish friends living in the Warsaw Ghetto, bringing them food, medicines, and documents.
+He frequently bribed a tram driver to slow down when passing the ghetto so he could jump off safely.
+During one of his visits in 1943, he contracted typhus and spent a couple of weeks recovering at the flat on Emilii Plater Street.

-After the outbreak of the Warsaw uprising in 1944, Walaszczyk organised for Front, Staszewska, and Torbeczko to get out from the besieged city to the Red Cross camp in Podkowa Leśna and on to Rylsk.
-Walaszczyk decided to leave Rylsk, to avoid arrest by the Soviets for being a kulak.
+After the outbreak of the Warsaw uprising in 1944, Walaszczyk arranged for Front, Staszewska, and Torbeczko to get out of the besieged city to the Red Cross camp in Podkowa Leśna and then on to Rylsk.
+Walaszczyk decided to leave Rylsk to avoid arrest by the Soviets for being a kulak.
 In January 1945, he and Front returned to Warsaw where they stayed until the end of the war.
 Their flat at Emilii Plater Street survived the destruction of Warsaw.